How to Get Rid of Voles and Repair Your Lawn

 Photo Credit: Pxhere / CC0 1.0

-The University of Nebraska Institute of Agriculture and Natural Resources says that vole damage to lawns usually repairs itself when spring growth ramps back up, and is not permanent.
+If voles have cut runways through your yard or maybe tunneled under your turf, don’t worry.
+The University of Nebraska Institute of Agriculture and Natural Resources says that vole holes in the yard usually repair themselves when spring growth ramps back up; they are not permanent.

-Damage from voles is costliest when it occurs on woody plants.
+If you’ve dealt with them before, you know how bad voles are for your yard.
+But the damage from voles is costliest when it occurs on woody plants.
 Girdling caused by gnawing voles can severely damage or kill desirable young trees and shrubs.

 To give your lawn a kickstart in early spring, though, Colorado State has some tips on smoothing out the affected areas.
+Follow these three simple steps:

-Those vole runways should disappear beneath green turf in no time.
+The vole’s holes and runways should disappear beneath green turf in no time.

 Vole runs